AliSoftware/Dip/README.md

 * `resolve()` will return a new instance matching the requested protocol.
 * Explicitly specify the return type of `resolve` so that Swift's type inference knows which protocol you're trying to resolve.
 * If that protocol was registered as a singleton instance (using `register(instance: …)`, the same instance will be returned each time you call `resolve()` for this protocol type.
 Otherwise, the instance factory will generate a new instance each time.

+### Using tags to associate various factories to one protocol

+* If you give a `tag` in the parameter to `register()`, it will associate that instance or factory with this tag, which can be used later during `resolve` (see below).
 * `resolve(tag)` will try to find an instance (or instance factory) that match both the requested protocol _and_ the tag.
 If it doesn't find any, it will fallback to an instance (or instance factory) that only match the requested protocol.
+* The tags can be anything, as long as it's of a type conforming to `Equatable`. `DependencyContainer` is a generic class which takes that type as generic parameter (so one `DependencyContainer` will be tied with a given tag type)

 ### Example